 Take advantage of these free opportunities to spread the word about your business in the Daily Sentinel.
 Call (970) 256-4247 for more information.

 News & Published information about the Grand Junction Chamber’s Continuing Detrimental Behavior:

-G. J. Chamber “Hasn’t Even Considered” Marijuana as a Way to Boost the Local Economy
+G. J. Chamber admits it “Hasn’t Even Considered” legalizing retail Marijuana in grand junction as a Way to Boost the Local Economy!

 Diane Schwenke, the CEO of the Grand Junction Area Chamber of Commerce, said at a meeting at Main Street Bagels this morning that the chamber’s board hasn’t even discussed or considered the possibility of bringing retail marijuana commerce to Grand Junction as a way to boost the local economy.